Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 <summary>Setting Up the Environment</summary>

 ## Environment: Setting Up the Shell Environment
-When the elements of the Vitis software platform are installed, update the shell environment script.

 When the elements of the Vitis software platform are installed, create a shell environment script, `sample_env_setup.sh`, using the template given as `sample_env_setup.sh`.
 Set the environment variables to your system specific paths.